xiaohw7/cgmoi/README.md

 - See [dronebotworkship](https://dronebotworkshop.com/big-stepper-motors/) to get an overview on stepper drivers and motors.

 - See [makersguides](https://www.makerguides.com/tb6600-stepper-motor-driver-arduino-tutorial/) for example code and wiring.

+- Number of pulses per round can be adjusted by referring to table on the driver.

 - Download AccelStepper library from [github](https://github.com/waspinator/AccelStepper).